outscale/terraform-provider-outscale/website/docs/d/keypairs.html.markdown

 ---
 layout: "outscale"
-page_title: "3DS OUTSCALE: outscale_keypair"
+page_title: "3DS OUTSCALE: outscale_keypairs"
-sidebar_current: "outscale-keypair"
+sidebar_current: "outscale-keypairs"
 description: |-
   [Provides information about keypairs.]
 ---

-# outscale_keypair Data Source
+# outscale_keypairs Data Source

 Provides information about keypairs.
 For more information on this resource, see the [User Guide](https://wiki.outscale.net/display/EN/About+Keypairs).